 Well worth it

-If you’re wondering whether 2FA is really worth the effort, the answer is a resounding Yes.
-Along with other security solutions such as anti-viruses, password managers, and proxy servers, 2FA further strengthens your security.
+Are you wondering whether securing online accounts with 2-factor authentication is really worth the effort?
+The answer is a resounding Yes.
+Along with other security solutions such as anti-virus, password managers, and proxy servers, 2FA further strengthens your security.
 Cybercriminals are at work every second, on the lookout for vulnerable accounts.
 It pays to add 2FA to your defenses and keep your data safe.